Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be transported past the external memory interface in a second.
-It's worked out by multiplying the bus width by its memory clock speed.
-In the case of DDR RAM, it must be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of information (counted in MB per second) that can be moved over the external memory interface within a second.
+It's calculated by multiplying the card's bus width by the speed of its memory.
+In the case of DDR RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This number is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the most pixels the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly record to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices